ajith-git003/transcript-intelligence/README.md

 Using LLM only where needed (frustration detection, risk narrative) and math/rules everywhere else keeps costs at ~$0.50 for 100 transcripts while maintaining explainability.

 **Why citations in risk analysis?**
 For a security company, "your AI flagged this customer as high risk" must be backed by specific evidence.
-Citations provide the exact transcript sentences that triggered a flag — auditable, verifiable, trustworthy.
+Citations provide the exact transcript sentences that triggered a flag, auditable, verifiable, trustworthy.

 **Why SQLite?**
 100 transcripts doesn't need a Postgres container.
 The repository pattern in `database.py` means swapping to Postgres is a 5-line change when scale requires it.